-- b.
-NIT & VIG: For LOADING, Crane Operators will follow the directions of the Slinger, Deckman, and Hatch Boss, as well as the Stevedore Foreman (by exception). - i.
+- a.
+NIT & VIG: For DISCHARGE, Crane Operators will follow the directions of the Slinger, Deckman, and Hatch Boss, as well as the Stevedore Foreman. - i.
+Discharge from below deck (no pins) is permitted to all lanes. - ii.
+Discharge from above deck (with pins) is permitted only to lanes 2 and/or 4, with or without platforms.
+When platforms are NOT being used, containers with pins will be floated in Lanes 2 and 4 as if the platform were in place, while the gang completes the pinning process.
+Lanes I and 3 will remain clear of activity and will serve as safety lanes. - i.
+Containers may only be worked I-high on the dock when using the platforms. - b.
+NIT & VIG: For LOADING, Crane Operators will follow the directions of the Slinger, Deckman, and Hatch Boss, as well as the Stevedore Foreman. - i.
 Loading containers below deck (no pins) is permitted from all lanes. - ii.
 Loading containers above deck (with pins) will be accomplished only from lane 2 and/or 4, with or without platforms.
 When platforms are NOT being used, containers with pins will be floated in Lanes 2 and 4 as if the platform were in place, while the gang completes the pinning process.
 Lanes I and 3 will remain clear of activity and will serve as safety lanes. - iii.
 Containers may only be worked I-high on the dock if using the platforms. - c.
-NIT & VIG: For Loading and Discharging AT THE SAME TIME ("Coming and Going"), Crane Operators will follow the directions of the Slinger, Deckman, and Hatch Boss, as well as the Stevedore Foreman (by exception). - i.
+NIT & VIG: For Loading and Discharging AT THE SAME TIME ("Coming and Going"), Crane Operators will follow the directions of the Slinger, Deckman, and Hatch Boss, as well as the Stevedore Foreman. - i.
 With BOTH loads and discharges having pins, discharge ONLY to Lane 4 and load back ONLY from Lane 2. - ii.
 With NEITHER loads or discharges having pins, discharge ONLY to Lane 3&4 (inshore lanes) and load back ONLY from Lane 1&2 (off-shore lanes). - iii.
 If containers with BOTH pins and without pins are being cycled, remove the platform in the lane being used for containers without pins and keep the platform in the lane for containers with pins (i.e. Lane 4 for discharge or Lane 2 for load back). - d.
 A grounded container may NOT be placed in a lane next to a platform that is being used for pin work.
 Doing so would remove the lane of separation needed for the protection of the individuals on the ground.
 A grounded container MAY be placed in a lane next to a platform that is NOT being used for pin work. - e.
-Shuttle Trucks may enter under the crane when the STS spreader bar is landed on a grounded container in a lane off-shore of the SHUTTLE TRUCK, with at least one lane of separation. - f.
-The STS spreader bar may enter from the vessel to a lane OFF-SHORE of a SHUTTLE TRUCK that is already established under the crane with at least ONE LANE OF SEPARATION.
-One lane of separation must be maintained. (i.e. The STS spreader bar may come off the vessel into Lane 2 if there is already a SHUTTLE TRUCK in Lane 4.) - g.
+Shuttle Trucks may enter under the crane when the STS spreader bar is landed on a grounded container in a lane off-shore of the Shuttle Truck, with at least one lane of separation. - f.
+The STS spreader bar may enter from the vessel to a lane OFF-SHORE of a Shuttle Truck that is already established under the crane with at least ONE LANE OF SEPARATION.

+- One lane of separation must be maintained. (i.e. The STS spreader bar may come off the vessel into Lane 2 if there is already a Shuttle Truck in Lane 4.) - g.
 If one lane of separation cannot be obtained, STS operators will wait with the bar over the vessel.
 STS operators may also hold with the bar in the back reach when necessary.
-At no time may the bar pass over a SHUTTLE TRUCK. - Pin-bins may only be placed between Lanes 1&2 as well as between Lanes 3&4 and at least 5 feet outboard from the end of the 40' container.
-The placement of middle pin-bins is permitted only during the discharge of twin 20s.
-If Coning Platforms are used, pin-bins will be placed on the ends of the platforms in the designated holders.
+At no time may the bar pass over a Shuttle Truck.